cantaloupe-project/cantaloupe/README.md

 the fastest resolver, as it returns a `FileImageInputStream`, which supports arbitrary seeking.

-For files with extensions that are missing or unrecognized, this resolver will check the "magic number" to determine type, which will add some overhead.
-It is therefore slightly more efficient to serve files with extensions.
+For images with extensions that are missing or unrecognized, this resolver will check the "magic number" to determine type, which will add some overhead.
+It is therefore slightly more efficient to serve images with extensions.

 #### Prefix and Suffix